Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Male vs Female

 Generally, male and female Bassadors display little meaningful variation.
 Males may be slightly heavier due to increased muscle mass, while females display more of a tendency to put on weight in old age.
-Both sexes display similar temperaments, making them excellent pets.
+Both sexes show similar temperaments, making them excellent pets.

 Divider 3